WWE News: Former Superstar Accuses Company’s ‘Corrupt’ Doctors Of Improper Coronavirus Test Procedures

 Talking about WrestleMania 36 and how WWE supposedly took several safety precautions ahead of the event’s taping, Ryback accused the company of being so “focused” on making sure the show’s taping would go off without any further hitches — possibly to the point of not actually testing anyone for COVID-19 until the last minute.
 He warned that this would result in WWE getting what it wants regarding this year’s WrestleMania, albeit at the expense of its employees’ well-being.

-Since getting released by WWE in 2016, Ryback has not been shy about discussing his experiences with the promotion in an unflattering light, including those related to medical issues.
+Since being released by WWE in 2016, Ryback has not been shy about discussing his experiences with the promotion in an unflattering light, including those related to medical issues.
 Just months after his release, he accused WWE of mishandling the serious ankle injury he suffered in 2010, claiming he was referred to a shady doctor who had been sued multiple times for malpractice.